Here’s 16 things we are most looking forward to do in Vienna as soon as spring is here:

 + On a chair in the Volksgarten

 Spring is renowned as the season of love.
 When new life blossoms all around us, we tend to all get a little excited down in our fun bits.
 Look for love this spring and fall into it, have a passionate spring fling, or if you’re already with the love of your life, fall in love with each other again.
-We asked the people of Vienna to tell us their love stories on our Facebook page and hundreds of people wrote in telling their beautiful stories.
-Oh, and if manages to get to that point, here’s a list of public places for a quickie.
+But be sure to do this with a caution for Corona, of course.
+Oh, and if you manage to get so far in your spring fling, here’s a list of public places for a quickie.

 No where in the city does spring put on a show quite like it does in the Setagayapark, which is known as Vienna’s little piece of Japan.
 Full of an orchestra of blooming flowers, a stroll through this park will not only fill you with that euphoria that only spring can inspire, but also your nose will be struck by hundreds of different smells from the garden.